5 Myths About ACCA and CAT

 Surprisingly enough, you can!

-ACCA offers the Certified Accounting Technician (CAT), a foundation-level qualification that will turn you from zero to accounting hero as you pick up financial and management accounting knowledge.
-Once you've completed the CAT, you can move on to ACCA, which is where you'll develop your skills and knowledge even further to be an accounting ninja.
+ACCA offers the ACCA Foundation in Accountancy (ACCA FIA), a foundation-level qualification that will turn you from zero to accounting hero as you pick up financial and management accounting knowledge.
+Once you've completed the ACCA FIA, you can move on to ACCA, which is where you'll develop your skills and knowledge even further to be an accounting ninja.

 DID YOU KNOW